 School Website

-Founded in 1883 as Jacksonville State Normal School, Jacksonville State University in Jacksonville, Alabama offers affordable programs of study in six academic schools in the arts and humanities, business and industry, education, health professions and wellness, human services and social sciences, and science that lead to bachelor’s, master’s, doctoral, and education specialist degrees.
-From hard sciences, including computer science and applied engineering, to humanities and social sciences degrees in criminal justice and education, JSU offers digital programs that span many of the most promising and popular undergraduate degrees available today, and online learners also benefit from around-the-clock technical support.
+The programs lead to bachelor’s, master’s, doctoral, and education specialist degrees.
+From hard sciences, including computer science and applied engineering, to humanities and social sciences degrees in criminal justice and education, JSU offers digital programs.
+The programs span many of the most promising and popular undergraduate degrees available today.
+Online learners also benefit from around-the-clock technical support.

 In-State Tuition: $8,760